 It is an advanced degree which helps in learning the specialisation courses based on the field of interest such as welfare policy, human behavior and the social environment, community, children, youth, families and their mental health.

 This degree is essential to get an employment as most hirers look for candidates with an advanced degree.
-To choose this degree and advance your career, you must be well aware about the time it takes to meet the requirements to plan your career accordingly.
+To choose this degree and advance your career, you must be well aware about the time it takes to become a social worker to plan your career accordingly.

 After meeting the educational requirements, you must work towards occurring experience in the relevant field to earn knowledge on the practical techniques and get broader understanding.
 The minimum period to gain experience is for about 6 months or a specified amount of hours.
 Interning at organizations such as the National Military Family Association, the National Remember our Troop Campaign, The Department of Veteran Affairs, Fisher House Foundation, and more can give you valuable experience.
 Another method is by getting a part-time job , attending workshops , training programs and others.

 Earning a certification is optional in this field also you could volunteer work towards getting certified.
 You could consider getting certification from the NASWto increase your credentials, employability and become more marketable.
 Certifications are beneficial to seek positions and represent your volunteering nature which is the key for social workers.

 Earning a license in social work demonstrates your skills and proficiency in knowledge required to work in this profession.
 To obtain a license, you must complete your undergraduate degree and master’s degree offered by a program accredited by the Council on Social Work Education Commission on Accreditation (CSWE).

 You could also choose to earn a license after bachelor’s degree known as a licensed bachelor’s or baccalaureate social worker (LBSW).
 Earning license after master's degree is known as a licensed master’s social worker (LMSW).